Noble-mungu/AirBnB_clone/README.md

 Run by setting the environmental variables `USER_TYPE_STORAGE=db`.

-In `DBStorage` mode, every time the backend is initialized, HolbertonBnB instantiates an instance of `DBStorage` called `storage`.
+In `DBStorage` mode, every time the backend is initialized, ALXBnB instantiates an instance of `DBStorage` called `storage`.
 The `storage` object is loaded/re-loaded from the MySQL database specified in the environmental variable `USER_MYSQL_DB`, using the USER `USER_MYSQL_USER`, password `USER_MYSQL_PWD`, and